 According to the prosecutor, Small no longer lives at the apartment, but a Detroit, Michigan man, Anthony Jones, was in the apartment at the time of the raid and was also included in the indictment with charges of trafficking and possession of Oxycodone.

 If convicted of all the charges, Small could face up to 33 years in prison.

-Small, who said in his May videos that he was a father of three, was planning on writing a book about his experiences.
-He also seemed focused on kids being able to learn from his mistakes and life experiences.
+Small, who said in his May videos that he was a father of 3, was planning on writing a book about his experiences.
+He also seemed very focused on kids being able to learn from his mistakes and life experiences.